johndunstan/lswebhomework3/README.md

 My name is: John

-I like to: Spend time with my family, read, learn, be outdoors being active.
+I like to: Spend time with my family, read, learn, be outdoors.

 I'm learning: Javascript and overall web basics.